acrestudio-jesse/bold-portfolio/README.md

 Initialized: 8/6/2022

+UPDATE: 11/25/2022

+Finally came back around to this project.
+For the moment, I have decided to abandon the shop idea.
+Integrating into this site seems like it would be a waste of time due to the deprication in technology.

+Instead, I've decided to repurpose into a makeship portfolio/resume site while I remake a better version using more contemporary technologies like Next and TailwindCSS.

+Coming back shows me how much I have learned and how far I still can push myself.

 UPDATE: 8/23/2022

 I minified all the images so maybe the lazy loading won't be so important.
 Will return after some testing.